AboubacarSow/graphQL-ts-server/README.md

-Here is your updated and more complete **README.md**, reflecting full CRUD support and improving clarity + professionalism:

----

 # GraphQL TypeScript Server

 A fully functional **GraphQL API server** built with Apollo Server, Express, and TypeScript for managing car data with complete CRUD operations.